milostomsik1/Bootstrap-4-PUG-SASS/README.md

-# Bootstrap 4 PUG SCSS template
+# Bootstrap 4 PUG SASS template

 Basic PUG structure with meta tags and Bootstrap JS and JQuery CDN.
-Basic folder and file structure with linked scss and pug partials.
+Basic folder and file structure with linked sass and pug partials.
-Gulp with pug to html, autoprefixer, scss to css, sass and js minifier and live browser reload.
+Gulp with pug to html, autoprefixer, sass to css, sass and js minifier and live browser reload.

 Gulp packages: